-Additionally, any individual, public agency, or organization may file complaints about specified situations pertaining to instructional materials, emergency or urgent facilities conditions that pose a threat to the health and safety of pupils or staff, and teacher vacancies or misassignments.
+Additionally, any individual, public agency, or organization may file complaints about specified situations pertaining to instructional materials, emergency, or urgent facilities conditions that pose a threat to the health and safety of pupils or staff, and teacher vacancies or misassignments.
 Such complaints ("Williams Complaints") are subject to a different complaint procedure.
-A complaint may be filed anonymously.
+Such a complaint may be filed anonymously.

-For more information concerning the filing of uniform complaints, copies of the Board Policies and Administrative Regulations pertaining to these complaint procedures are available upon request at the school or District/COE offices free of charge, or on the District/COE website at http://www.rescueusd.org/Resources/Parent-Resources/index.html.
+For more information concerning the filing of uniform complaints, copies of the Board Policies and Administrative Regulations pertaining to these complaint procedures are available upon request at the school or District/COE offices free of charge, or on the District/COE website at [www.rescueusd.org].
+[5 CCR 4600 et seq.].
 (Attachment - 5)